J. Warren Nystrom Award

 Acknowledgements: If necessary, acknowledgements should be placed under a separate center heading, ACKNOWLEDGEMENTS, at the end of the paper.

 Tables and Drawings: You may include essential tables and black and white drawings (such as maps and graphs).
 If you plan to use slides as part of your presentation, please indicate where you will present them in the left hand margin of the text.
 Double space all tables and list sources.

 - You must submit a letter of endorsement from your graduate advisor that verifies the relationship of the paper to your dissertation work.

-- By September 22 submit the PDF, Abstract submission confirmation, Your full name, address and a phone where you can be reached at the meeting, and Advisors Endorsement via email to email@example.com with the subject line 2012 AAG Nystrom Competition Application.
-For the 2012 annual meeting the deadline is September 22.
+- By September 22 submit the PDF, Abstract submission confirmation, Your full name, address and a phone number where you can be reached at the meeting, and Advisors Endorsement via email to email@example.com with the subject line 2017 AAG Nystrom Competition Application.

 If your paper is selected, you will be allotted 20 minutes to present and discuss your paper.
 Whereas the chairs of regular sessions have some discretion as to the organization of their program of papers, the chair of the Nystrom Session will adhere rigidly to the 20 minutes per presentation rule.